What are some great gifts for woodturners?

 To put this in perspective, David Ellsworth is a legend as well as a great teacher, Essentially, David was at the forefront, and continues to be, of making woodturning an art form.

-His book is well illustrated, and he even shares how to make custom tools to solve unique turning issues.
+His book, David Ellsworth on Woodturning, is well illustrated, and he even shares how to make custom tools to solve unique turning issues.

 FYI – Go dig through the bookshelf or nightstand and find all the turning books already on hand, as I will be suggesting several other books as gifts for woodturners.
 This is a foundational book for anyone wanting to turn wood bowls.